-The Killing House is a two storey building and it’s kept as regular as possible to everyday buildings we use.
-There are four rooms on each floor and in each room there pictures on the walls, furniture and the house even has toilets should any ‘hostage’ during a training day need to change their pants (which I’m sure they do).
+The Killing House is a two-storey building and it’s kept as regular as possible to everyday buildings we use.
+There are four rooms on each floor and in each room there are pictures on the walls, furniture and the house even has toilets should any ‘hostage’ during a training day need to change their pants (which I’m sure they do).

 There probably won’t be many snatch operations where they are out in the desert with terrorists standing out in the open waiting to be killed so some static target ranges that you have probably seen before are not suitable for this type of training.

 The differences between the Killing House and normal buildings are there though.
 The Killing House has special rubber coated walls so that bullets are absorbed during training sessions and the gun fumes are extracted using fans.
 Lastly, there are video cameras filming every move, this can then be played back and evaluated to spot mistakes, find areas that can be improved upon and iron out the creases.

 Live ammo is used at all times and the Counter-Terrorism team will sharpen their skills in there every single day.

 Has Anyone Ever Been Killed in the Killing House?

 This is what I was wondering recently so I wanted to do a little bit of research.
 You very rarely hear of SF lads getting killed at all, even on ops.
 They generally just tend to wipe the floor with the enemy with a few hairy situations along the way.

 The government keep most of it hush hush for obvious reasons and at the level they operate at you would think accidents don’t happen, thousands of rounds in confined spaces being fired every single day can point to it being a numbers game though.

 Sadly there has been one fatality that I could find from my research.
 Staff Sergeant Raymond ‘Growler’ Abbots is the only member of the SAS that has died during training at the Killing House.